Murder of Irene White: Arrest and conviction of murderer

-On the morning of 20 January 2017, Anthony Lambe was arrested at his parents house in Co.
-Monaghan and brought to Dundalk garda station for interrogation.
+On the morning of 20 January 2017, Anthony Lambe was arrested at his parents house in County Monaghan and brought to Dundalk garda station for interrogation.
 In the presence of his lawyer, Lambe immediately confessed to having committed White's murder in 2005.
 Lambe described how he was drinking heavily and taking recreational drugs (including cocaine and ecstasy) on a near daily basis around the time of the murder, and began working for PPS Security as a doorman to earn additional money while at college.
 The owner of the firm, Niall Power, often gave him extra cash on top of his wages to fund his lifestyle.
 Lambe claimed that in December 2004, Power asked him to kill Irene White in return for his debts being written off and a further €4,000 in cash.

 Lambe went onto describe how Power allegedly gave him details on the times White would be alone in the house and helped him to perform reconnaissance of the adjacent park beside her house.
 Phone records also proved that the two men were in contact around the time White arrived home from the school run.
 According to Lambe, after first parking his car in the nearby O’Hanlon Park housing estate, he then snorted a line of cocaine and walked through Ice House Hill park, before jumping a wall into the back garden of White's house.
 Lambe then knocked on the back door, and when White opened it he attacked her with a long bladed knife that Power had allegedly provided him with.
 After killing White, he then escaped back into the neighboring park and drove home to his parents house in Monaghan to dispose of his blood stained clothes.
 Lambe claimed he returned to Dundalk later that morning to receive €1,000 from Power, and analysis of bank statements would later prove that Power had made a withdrawal of that amount at 10:41am on the day in question from his own bank account.

 On 29 January 2018, Anthony Lambe was sentenced to life in prison after pleading guilty to the murder of Irene White.
-Lambe had previously described to the court how he was intoxicated on a cocktail of alcohol, ecstasy and cocaine at the time of the murder, and had went into a frenzy when White did not die immediately after he stabbed her in the chest.
+Lambe had previously described to the court how he was intoxicated on a cocktail of alcohol, ecstasy and cocaine at the time of the murder, and had gone into a frenzy when White did not die immediately after he stabbed her in the chest.
 Lambe also claimed to have suffered from regular nightmares since the murder, and had twice attempted suicide due to the guilt of having killed White.